adrianolszewski/model-based-testing-hypotheses/README.md

 ```
 ![obraz](https://github.com/adrianolszewski/model-based-testing-hypotheses/assets/95669100/62ef5e23-b928-4b6d-aee2-24c9b65ddf1b)

-Perfect agreement under the alternative hypothesis (for the normal distribution we get perfect parabolic log-likelihood curve).
+Perfect agreement under the alternative hypothesis.

-### If the log-likehood curve deviates from the quadratic shape, they will diverge from each other

-Let's look at the previous example, where I separated the two distributions a bit, by decreasing their variances, so the overlap decreased too.
+Now we will separate the two distributions a bit, by decreasing their variances, so the overlap decreased too.
 For the general linear model (including t-test, ANOVA, linear regression) it does not matter, but it matters for the ordinal logistic regression.

 ```r